Artist’s Alley Display Template Pack

 The Problem

-These frustrations pointed to a clear need for a ready-to-edit, easy-to-use display solution designed specifically for small vendors.
+These frustrations pointed to a clear need for a ready-to-edit, easy-to-use display system designed specifically for small vendors.

 My Approach